 - 2 tsp pure vanilla extract

-- 1 1/2 cups finely shredded coconut, sweetened or unsweetened
+- 1 ½ cups finely shredded coconut, sweetened or unsweetened

-- 1 1/2 cups semi-sweet chocolate chips
+- 1 ½ cups semi-sweet chocolate chips

 - In a bowl, whisk together the flour, cornstarch, baking soda, baking powder, and salt.
 Set aside.

-- When ready to bake, heat oven to 350F, with rack on lower middle position.
-Line baking sheets with parchment or silicone mat.
-Let chilled dough sit at room temp 5-10 min.
-Form 1 TB rounded dough balls, 2 inches apart on lined baking sheets.
-Bake about 8 minutes or just until golden; cookies will seem slightly under-baked, but will set upon cooling.
+- Use cookie scoop to form 1 TB rounded dough balls, 2 inches apart on lined baking sheets.
+Bake about 8 minutes or just until edges are golden; cookies will seem slightly under-baked, but will set upon cooling.